open-edge-insights/eii-azure-bridge/README.md

     }
     ```

-   Make sure to run the `iotedgedev geoncfig -f <manifest-template>` command
+   Make sure to run the `iotedgedev genconfig -f <manifest-template>` command
    for the changes to be applied to the actual deployment manifest.

    When you run the Azure Bridge where it is configured to save the images into